jagzmz/json-to-cypher/playground/README.md

 If you're not using the build script, you need to:

-1. Make sure the `index.global.js` file is copied from the `dist` folder to the `docs` folder
+1. Make sure the `index.global.js` file is copied from the `dist` folder to the `playground` folder
-2. Deploy the entire `docs` folder to your web server or GitHub Pages
+2. Deploy the entire `playground` folder to your web server or GitHub Pages

 ## Learn More